Identification and follow up of electromagnetic counterparts of gravitational wave candidate events

 In 2012, the LVC approved a statement (LSC, Virgo) that broadly outlines LVC policy on releasing GW triggers (partially-validated event candidates).
 Initially, triggers will be shared promptly only with astronomy partners who have signed an Memorandum of Understanding (MoU) with LVC involving an agreement on deliverables, publication policies, confidentiality, and reporting.
 After four GW events have been published, further event candidates with high confidence will be shared immediately with the entire astronomy community (and the public), while lower-significance candidates will continue to be shared promptly only with partners who have signed a MoU.

-Through June to October 2013, we organized rounds of consultations with groups of astronomers that have expressed interest in the GW-EM follow-up program.
+From June to October 2013, we organized rounds of consultations with groups of astronomers that have expressed interest in the GW-EM follow-up program.
 Thanks to these consultations, we could define the framework and guiding rules for this program that are collected into a standard MoU template.

 Useful links and documents